-To support our commitment to ED&I, GIB (UK) has offered a reverse reverse mentorship programme where members of the senior leadership team and managers become the mentees, with diversity volunteers paired with them as the mentors, sharing their experiences and viewpoints on GIB (UK) work related topics and Diversity and Inclusion personal learning.
+To support our commitment to ED&I, GIB (UK) invites colleagues to participate in an established reverse mentorship programme where members of the senior leadership team and managers become the mentees, with diversity volunteers paired with them as the mentors, sharing their experiences and viewpoints on GIB (UK) work related topics and Diversity and Inclusion personal learning.

-- 1. Equip the mentee with the knowledge and information to take practical steps to support equality, diversity and inclusion in the parts of the organisation where they have influence. - 2.
-Support better representation, build relationships, raise awareness, encourage courageous conversations and change perceptions of colleagues.
+- 1. equip the mentee with the knowledge and information to take practical steps to support equality, diversity and inclusion in the parts of the organisation where they have influence. - 2. support better representation, build relationships, raise awareness, encourage courageous conversations and change perceptions of colleagues.

-All of this leads to building an open and diverse culture.
+All of this leads to building an open and diverse culture